metablaster/WindowsFirewallRuleset/README.md

 [Table of Contents](#table-of-contents)

-### Applying individual rulesets
+### Deploying individual rulesets

-If you want to apply only specific rules there are 2 ways to do this:
+If you want to deploy only specific rules there are 2 ways to do this:

 1. Execute `Scripts\Deploy-Firewall.ps1` and chose `Yes` only for rulesets you want, otherwise chose `No` and hit enter to skip current ruleset.